-The user can generate an API key and access token and share with others so that new and legacy applications can start using the prediction service that was just created.
+The user generates an API key and access token and shares it with others so that new and legacy applications can start using the prediction service that was just created.

 For each model deployed as an API, a real-time dashboard is automatically created.

 The user can type input values and hit the predict button to get the model output.

 The API results can also be connected to tools such as Microsoft Power BI or Spotfire to make custom reports.

 Further models can be developed to fine-tune your customer retention strategy.
 For example, all customers may not be worth retaining.
 To understand that, a Lifetime Customer Value model can be built that learns from data such as charges, margins, demographics, past purchases, billing type, etc. to predict the total value from a customer over their expected lifetime with you.

 Another example is a model that tells which customers will give positive feedback if a particular product or service was offered to them.
 Think of it as how Netflix tells what you might like by understanding what others like you are watching.